Questions about pregnancy and coronavirus (COVID-19)

 Discuss choices that you will make for you and your baby beforehand with the baby’s co-parent, a family member and your healthcare team in the case that you may become critically sick and unable to make those choices.The mode of delivery (vaginal versus C-section) and choice of pain control should not be different for COVID-19 positive patients.
 However, the number of companions who can be with you during labor will be limited.

 We are continuously working with state and local health authorities to develop plans to care for our pregnant patients who test positive for COVID-19.
+There have been a small number of problems with pregnancy or delivery (such as preterm birth) in babies born to people who tested positive for COVID-19 during their pregnancy.
+However, it is not clear that any problems were related to an infection during pregnancy.

 Can I transmit the virus to my baby?

-It is currently uncertain whether you can transmit the virus to your unborn child.
-Still, limited cases have shown no evidence of vertical transmission in patients with COVID-19 infection in late trimester pregnancy.
 If you test positive for COVID-19, please wear a mask when you are within 6 feet of your infant and when breastfeeding.
 A team of pediatricians will be available to care for your baby if any medical conditions arise.

 Should I think about home birth ?